pushkin-consortium/pushkin/docs-gitbook/advanced/modifying-experiment-templates/self-paced-reading-template.md

 #### Modifying `stim.js`

 This file controls the self-paced reading sentences and comprehension questions (if relevant) presented to participants.
-Create a new table of sentences and comprehension questions for your experiment, with your comprehension questions in a three-element list (i.e. ['question' , 'correct answer', 'incorrect answer']).
+Create a new table of sentences and comprehension questions for your experiment, with your comprehension questions in a three-element array (i.e. ['question' , 'correct answer', 'incorrect answer']).
 Then use a table-to-JSON converter such as [this one](https://tableconvert.com/) to format it correctly for jsPsych and paste the array into the `stim.js` file.
 Run `pushkin prep` and `pushkin start` again, and your experiment should be ready to go!